aserio/switchboard/README.md

 # Switchboard
 Connecting MS Project to GitHub and Beyond

-Switchboard is designed to import data from GitHub into a Microsoft Project file.
-It is made of two major components.
-A Python script which fetches data from GitHub and a VBA file which merges this data into the Microsoft Project file.
+Switchboard is a project management toolkit designed to fetch data from external sources such as GitHub and import it into a Microsoft Project file.
+It is made of three major components: a VBA macro, a Python script, and a configuration file.

-A configuration file is needed to show the relationship between the Microsoft Project File, the GitHub repository, and the length of a sprint for a particular project.
+The VBA macro is responsible for the exectuion of the workflow.
+It reads in the configuraion file, launches the scripts necessary to fetch new data and merges this data into the Microsoft Project file.

+The Python script, called a cord, fetches data from the external data source and process it, and produces a CSV file for consumption by the VBA macro.

+The configuration file provides the VBA macro with the following information:
+ * The Python path
+ * The path to the Switchboard installation
+ * The name of the project
+ * The source of the data
+ * Other project infromation
+   * Length of a sprint (Number of Days)
+   * Pattern of the sprint name (default, "", or regular expression)